parsegon/math-css/README.md

 ![Render Example](/example/render2.png)

-**What's Calculus-CSS good for?**
+**What's Math-CSS good for?**
 * quick depictions of integrals, summations, products, and alike.
 * need a fast loading time on a static page.
-Calculus CSS uses no JS.
+Math CSS uses no JS.
 None!
 * Need Zoomable, Responsive design.
-Calculus CSS is built like a **c**hoo-**c**hoo-**s** train.
+Math CSS is built like a **c**hoo-**c**hoo-**s** train.
 * Want to use special math symbols but no time for Unicode.

-**What isn't Calculus CSS made for?**
+**What isn't Math CSS made for?**
 * While an all CSS solution is nice, there are limits.
-Calculus CSS will not be able to scale as easily.
+Math CSS will not be able to scale as easily.
 If you need users to interact with your math, I highly recommend a Javascript engine like MathJax (https://www.mathjax.org/).

 ##Table of Contents
 1) Getting Started<br>